Contributed By Webb Henderson

-The remaining sections of this chapter describe the key corporate governance rules and requirements in New Zealand.
+The remaining sections of this chapter describe the key and topical corporate governance rules and requirements in New Zealand.

 The Listing Rules require listed issuers to report a breakdown of the gender balance of their directors and officers and an evaluation of performance with respect to the company’s diversity policy.

 In addition, as noted in 1.3 Corporate Governance Requirements for Companies With Publicly Traded Shares, NZX-listed issuers are required to either comply with the Corporate Governance Code's recommendations, or explain why they have not.
 The Corporate Governance Code recommends that issuers provide non-financial disclosure at least annually, including considering environmental, economic and social sustainability factors and practices.
 The Corporate Governance Code does not mandate the form of this reporting, but does support the use of recognised international reporting initiatives where appropriate to the company’s scale.

 The principal bodies or functions involved in the governance and management of a company are its shareholders, its board of directors, and the company’s management team, if it has one.
 (It is common for boards of directors to appoint senior employees to management positions and delegate to those senior employees the necessary authority to manage the day-to-day affairs of the business – see further comments in 3.2 Decisions Made by Particular Bodies.)